pirovc/ganon/docs/default_databases.md

     - `ganon build --genome-updater "-A 'species:1'"` will select one assembly for each species
     - `ganon build --genome-updater "-A 'genus:3'"` will select three assemblies for each genus

-### False positive

-A higher `--max-fp` value will generate a smaller database but with a higher number of false positive matches on classification.
-[More details](../custom_databases/#false-positive-and-size-max-fp-filter-size).
-Values between `0.01` and `0.3` are generally used.

-### Fixed size

-A fixed size for the database filter can be defined with `--filter-size`.
-The smaller the filter size, the higher the false positive chances on classification.
-When using a fixed filter size, ganon will report the max. and avg. false positive rate at the end of the build.
-[More details](../custom_databases/#false-positive-and-size-max-fp-filter-size).

 ### Mode

 `--mode` offers 5 different categories to build a database controlling the trade-off between size and classification speed.